 A Product Manager focuses on the strategic ways in which products become adopted and gain relevance among existing customers.
-Their job responsibilities also involve understanding the buyers’ journey and then tailor marketing campaigns that would be relevant to potential buyers.
+Their job responsibilities also involve understanding the buyers’ journey and then tailoring marketing campaigns relevant to potential buyers.

 Sales development is the process by which potential leads are identified and processed for further sales outreach, bridging the gap between marketing and sales to reduce the time and resources spent on low-quality leads.
 In simpler terms, sales development scrutinizes the lead that a marketing unit has brought in to make sure it is ready for the next step.

-A Sales Development Representative is an insider salesperson that focuses on outreach, prospecting, and lead qualification.
+A Sales Development Representative is an insider salesperson focusing on outreach, prospecting, and lead qualification.
 They move leads through the sales pipeline.
 They connect and learn about their businesses and needs.

 Organizations need the expertise of a product manager to help plan and initiate market positioning for their products.
-Product managers usually assume the character of a product owner and are responsible for coordinating and planning product improvements, feature upgrade, and product version release.
+Product managers usually assume the character of a product owner and are responsible for coordinating and planning product improvements, feature upgrades, and product version releases.

 Market research analysts are business expert who consults different sets of individuals or products, then collect, process and translate business-related information for their employers or clients.